- Avg. CSAT 92%

-There are many ways that the team at Shopify can quantify their successes, though in Wilson and Sunstrum’s words, they determine their success by the success of their merchants.
+There are many ways that the team at Shopify can quantify their successes though, in Wilson and Sunstrum’s words, the company determines its success by the success of its merchants.
 Just a quick visit to the Shopify homepage provides a quick view into that—while you read the copy on the page, the dollar amount of product that merchants have sold using Shopify ticks up.

 “We’re preoccupied with CSAT, which we call ‘smileys’, and we want to make sure we’re doing the right thing with customers and with agents,” Wilson said.
 “We want to make sure the merchants feel helped and supported, and that we aren’t chasing costs at the detriment of the merchant experience.”

 “Zendesk’s products are great, the company is fantastic, but it’s really the relationship between Shopify and Zendesk, and between Shopify and other Zendesk users, that has been tremendously valuable.”